Are you comparing Heating Oil vs. Propane for heating your home?

 Source: Eia.gov

-The only way you can get a proper price comparison in your oil vs. propane furnace decision is to get the precise costs that will apply to your home for each fuel type.
+The only way to properly compare prices in your oil vs. propane furnace decision is to get the precise costs that will apply to your home for each fuel type.

 Establish a Baseline